snkaupe/dnd5e-journal/README.md

 - Turn into PDF using Typst
   - use `just c[ompile]` to generate the PDF using the included font files
   - you can switch between using the serif or sans font using `just serif`and `just sans`
-- Throw into BookbinderJS to turn into signatures for binding
+- Throw into [BookbinderJS](https://momijizukamori.github.io/bookbinder-js) to turn into signatures for binding (A4 paper, Quarto size)
 - Print on A4 paper using appropriate settings (mirroring along short side, IIRC)
 - Bind into book using a method of your choosing